-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: August 19, 2014 (PS4)

-The third installment of the Diablo series by developers Blizzard Entertainment made its way to PC, but also consoles.
-Playing out much like its predecessors, gamers pick one of six possible character classes and begin their journey of taking on quests and grabbing up precious loot.
+The third installment of the Diablo series by Blizzard Entertainment made its way to PC and consoles a decade ago, yet the game remains just as popular today as fans wait for the release of Diablo IV.
+Playing out much like its predecessors, gamers pick one of six possible character classes and begin their epic journey, taking on quests and finding precious loot.

-Of course, the game works best when you gather a group of friends to go through this action RPG hack-and-slash title.
+The game works best when you gather a group of friends to progress through this classic RPG hack-and-slash title.

 - Developer: Infinity Ward, Raven Software